faegheh8114/advanced_chatbot/README.md

 ![Intent matching example](screenshots/screen3.png)

 ## Project Overview
-The chatbot receives a user message, compares it with predefined intents, selects the closest match, and returns an appropriate response.

-The first version of this project used simple matching, but it quickly became clear that users do not always ask questions in the exact same way.
+The chatbot receives the user's message, then compares it with the intents that were defined before, and picks the closest one.
+The first version just did simple matching, but that wasn't enough because users ask the same question in different ways.
 For example:
 ```
 "What is the price?"
 "How much does it cost?"